devcongress/forge.devcongress.com/README.md

 ##### What are the pre-requisites?

-[English Language](https://en.wikipedia.org/wiki/English_language) literacy--since it will be the language of communication and instruction.
+[English Language](https://en.wikipedia.org/wiki/English_language) literacy since it will be the language of communication and instruction.
 At least 3 months programming experience.
 Ideally the language shouldn't be PHP but we're okay with that too knowing you're willing to experiment with other, superior languages.
 Also a minimum typing speed of 40 wpm is required.

 ##### I don't have any programming experience can I apply?